rx290/SalesforceDevelopment/Apex/Fudamentals/Data Types, Data Structures, Data Conversion.md

          8. less than equal to <=
          9. greater than equal to >=
          10.Ternary Operator (?)
+            //Syntax (hour <12) ?
+'Good Morning' : 'Good Afternoon';

 ## Datatype Conversion

        1. use Integer.valueOf() for integer conversion
        2. use String.valueOf() for String conversion

+## Expression

+   Any statement, which gives us a new value when executed i.e. evaluates and process itself by returning a value is called an expression.
+   Example:
+         DateTime currentDateTime = DateTime.newInstance(2024,12,27,1,16,0);
+         // The DateTime.newInstance is an expression in this example